FactoryXCode/MfPack/MfPack/Samples/MfRdjPro/SetupMfRdj.md

   Unit Output Directory: .\$(Platform)\$(Config)

-Build the RDJ project.
+Build the RDJ Pro project.
 No hints, Warnings or error should occure.

-## MfRDJ Applicationsetup
+## MfRDJ Pro Applicationsetup

 **Run MfRDJ**
 At first time MfRDJ will create the setup ini file and opens the Setup dialog.